 Ending a Contract

-A breach or repudiation of a contract can provide affected party with the right to terminate that contract.
-The right to terminate a contract can only be granted through a discharge caused by the contract being breached, discharged, or repudiated.
+A breach or repudiation of a contract can provide an affected party with the right to terminate that contract.
+The right to terminate a contract can only be granted where the contract has been breached, discharged, or repudiated.

 Termination of a contract releases the parties from future obligations from the date the contract was terminated.
 Obligations accrued before the termination remain enforceable.